-Some waste may be exempt from the waste levy, either by automatic exemption or by approval from the Department of Environment and Science.
-Exempt waste will not incur the levy.
+Some wastes may be exempt from the waste levy, either by automatic exemption decided by landfill operators or by approval from the Department of Environment and Science (the department).
+Exempt waste does not incur the levy.

-A full list of exempt waste categories and criteria can be found in the waste levy legislation.
+A full list of exempt wastes and their criteria can be found in the Waste Reduction and Recycling Act 2011 (the Act).

-Some waste types are automatically exempt from the levy under section 26 of the Act, and do not require an application, including:
+Some waste types are automatically exempt from the levy under Section 26 of the Act.
+This type of exemption is decided by landfill operators.

 - waste resulting from a declared natural disaster such as a cyclone, bushfire or flood